nazmulidris/developerlife.com/about-me.md

 customers, and eventually seeing the product come to an end.
 I've worked as part of large and small teams and led them to make impossible things possible.

-I have over 20 years of leadership:
+I have over 30 years of work experience in the tech sector:

-- 12 years in software engineering.
+- 22 years in software engineering.
-- 8 years in design and product management experience.
+- 8 years in executive leadership, design, product management experience.

-As a multifaceted engineer, designer, and communicator, I’ve focused on creating, designing, building, and collaborating with people to bring amazing user experiences to life across multiple platforms.
+As a multifaceted entrepreneur, leader, engineer, designer, and communicator, I’ve focused on creating, designing, building, and collaborating with people to bring amazing user experiences to life across multiple platforms.

 > ✨ You can read all my articles on [developerlife.com](https://developerlife.com) and
 > watch my videos on [YouTube](https://www.youtube.com/@developerlifecom).

 Highlights: